anyscale/madewithml.github.io/docs/courses/mlops/baselines.md

 CNN: f1 = 0.6612833723992106
 </pre>

 This was just one run on one split so you'll want to experiment with k-fold cross validation to properly reach any conclusions about performance.
 Also make sure you take the time to tune these baselines since their training periods are quite fast (we can achieve f1 of 0.7 with just a bit of tuning for both CNN / Transformers).
-We'll cover hyperparameter tuning in a few lessons so you can replicate the process here on your own time.
+We'll cover [optimization](optimization.md){:target="_blank"} in a few lessons so you can replicate the process here on your own time.
 We should also benchmark on other important metrics as we iterate, not just precision and recall.

 ```python linenums="1"
 # Size